MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/04/devtools-101.md

 <!-- Title: Visual Studio Code extension now with Console tool -->
 <!-- Subtitle: See log messages, run JavaScript, and use Console APIs right next to your code in Visual Studio Code. -->

-Using the Console is one of the biggest use-cases of DevTools.
-That's why we made it easier for you to access the Console tool by turning it on in the Microsoft Edge Developer Tools extension for Visual Studio Code.
+The Console is one of the most popular tools in DevTools.
+You can now access the Console tool in the Microsoft Edge Developer Tools extension for Visual Studio Code.
 This allows you to see your log messages right next to your code.
+Using the Console, you can also:
+*  Try out some JavaScript statements.
+*  Access the window object.
+*  Call the methods of the `Console` object, as described in [Console object API Reference](../../../console/api.md).
-You can also try out some JavaScript,<!--enter JavaScript code,--> access the window object, and use the Console API to access the DOM.
+*  Use the [Console tool utility functions and selectors](../../../console/utilities.md) to access the DOM.

 You can use the Console as the main tool, or use it together with the **Elements** and **Network** tools.

 The Console tool in the main toolbar of the Edge DevTools extension for Visual Studio Code: